kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

 ### New Component: Topology Manager

-This proposal is focused on a new component in the Kubelet called the Topology Manager.
+This proposal is focused on a new component in the Kubelet called the Topology Manager and and a Pod Spec extension.
 The Topology Manager implements the pod admit handler interface and participates in Kubelet pod admission.
 When the `Admit()` function is called, the Topology Manager collects topology hints from other Kubelet components on a container by container basis.

 If the hints are not compatible, the Topology Manager may choose to reject the pod.
-Behavior in this case depends on a new Kubelet configuration value to choose the topology policy.
-The Topology Manager supports five
+Behavior in this case depends on a new field of Pod Spec(`v1core.PodSpec.Topology.Policy`) to describe desired hardware topology of Pod's resource assignment.
-policies: `none`(default), `best-effort`, `restricted`,  `single-numa-node` and `pod-level-single-numa-node`.
+The field(`v1core.PodSpec.Topology.Policy`) supports five policies: `none`(default), `best-effort`, `restricted`,  `single-numa-node` and `pod-level-single-numa-node`.

 A topology hint indicates a preference for some well-known local resources.
 The Topology Hint currently consists of